viditsethi13/Principles-of-Programming-Languages/README.md

 d.
 Write a C program to merge two sorted arrays into another array in a sorted order.

 e.
 Write a C program to find the frequency of a particular number in a list of integers.

+Week-5
+STRINGS

+a.
+Write a C program that uses functions to perform the following operations:
+   To insert a sub string into a given main string from a given position.
+   To delete n characters from a given position in a given string.

+b.
+Write a C program to determine if the given string is a palindrome or not.

+c.
+Write a C program to find a string within a sentence and replace it with another string.

+d.
+Write a C program that reads a line of text and counts all occurrence of a particular word.

+e.
+Write a C program that displays the position or index in the string S where the string T begins, or 1 if S doesn't contain T.

+Week-6
+FUNCTIONS

+a.
+Write C programs that use both recursive and non-recursive functions
+    i.
+To find the factorial of a given integer. ii.
+To find the greatest common divisor of two given integers.

+b.
+Write C programs that use both recursive and non-recursive functions
+    i.
+To print Fibonacci series.
+    ii.
+To solve towers of Hanoi problem.

+c.
+Write a C program to print the transpose of a given matrix using function.

+d.
+Write a C program that uses a function to reverse a given string.

+Week-7
+POINTERS

+a.
+Write a C program to concatenate two strings using pointers.

+b.
+Write a C program to find the length of string using pointers.

+c.
+Write a C program to compare two strings using pointers.

+d.
+Write a C program to copy a string from source to destination using pointers.

+e.
+Write a C program to reverse a string using pointers.

+Week-8
+STRUCTURES AND UNIONS

+a.
+Write a C program that uses functions to perform the following operations:
+    i.
+Reading a complex number
+    ii.
+Writing a complex number
+    iii.
+Addition and subtraction of two complex numbers iv.
+Multiplication of two complex numbers.
+Note: represent complex number using a structure.

+b.
+Write a C program to compute the monthly pay of 100 employees using each employee’s name, basic pay.
+The DA is computed as 52% of       the basic pay.
+Gross-salary (basic pay + DA).
+Print the employees name and gross salary.

+c.
+Create a Book structure containing book_id, title, author name and price.
+Write a C program to pass a structure as a function           argument and print the book details.

+d.
+Create a union containing 6 strings: name, home_address, hostel_address, city, state and zip.
+Write a C program to display your         present address.

+e.
+Write a C program to define a structure named DOB, which contains name, day, month and year.
+Using the concept of nested structures     display your name and date of birth.